AllanHasegawa/pdebc/README.md

 pdebc - Parallel Differential Evolution Bezier Curve
 =====

-This project implements a parallel solution for the problem of curve fitting.
-This project solves the problem of aproximation curve fitting using the Differential Evolution algorithm.

-Note: Sorry about the hard to read code, it's the result of many optimizations done with the help of Callgrind.
+pdebc implements a parallel version of the algorithm Differential Evolution.
+It tries to be as generic as possible to work with different data types.

+I'll update more info here (maybe a proper documentation) if anyone is interested...